That's My Kind of Night: Official music video

 The official music video for "That's My Kinda Night" was premiered on September 13, 2013 on ET Online.
 It was directed by Shaun Silva.

 Commercial performance

 "That's My Kind of Night" debuted at number 21 on the Billboard Country Airplay and number 40 on the Hot Country Songs charts dated of August 17, 2013.
 It also debuted at number 16 on the Billboard Hot 100 and number 19 on the Canadian Hot 100 charts dated of August 31, 2013.

 It reached number one on the Hot Country Songs chart in its third week.
-The single was certified 2× Platinum by the RIAA on May 20, 2014, and it reached its 2 million sales mark in the United States in June 2014.
-As of August 2015, the song has sold 2,492,000 copies in the US.
+The single was certified 7× Platinum by the Recording Industry Association of America (RIAA) on November 22, 2024, and it reached its 2 million sales mark in the United States in June 2014.

 Bryan, with the help of "That's My Kind of Night", set a record in late 2013 as the first male country music artist to top Billboard's Hot Country Songs and Top Country Albums charts simultaneously.